oliver-szymanski/MapTool-jadebringer-frameworks/README.md

     - `macros_sendExecuteMacro("userThatWeWantToRunTheMacro","please respond", "click here","test@Lib:JadebringerSettings","userOrChannelThatGetsTheResponse")`
     - of course works with existing auto execution of macros

-Optional: the Java extension framework (more info for Java developers on request)
+Optional: the Java extension (more info for Java developers on request)
-- extensions are call macros and macro function, so you can do more via macros and chat
+- extensions are bundles of call macros and macro function, so you can do more via macros and chat
 - add call macros and macro functions via Java dynamically
 - security build in, checks for trusted and that no not allowed code is executed
 - additional feature: load Java extensions as java jars via file system or any URL